-A 3D-printed adapter makes things easier to play the Nintendo Switch one-handed
+A 3D-printed adapter makes it easier to play the Nintendo Switch one-handed

 “This current design was the result of almost a week of research and lots of failed prototypes, as I had to ensure that it would be easy to print, lightweight and practical.
 After testing that it works properly, we decided to share it, so that it can be of help to other gamers in a similar situation,” wrote Vazquez.
 You can download the model here and print it at home.

 These sorts of little physical hacks are some of the coolest uses of 3D printing tech I’ve seen.
-While it’s fund to print a Yoda head or a sleeping pig, fixing a problem with a simple, accessibly technology is the best test of its future utility.
+While it’s fun to print a Yoda head or a sleeping pig, fixing a problem with a simple, accessible technology is the best test of its future utility.

 0